sensepost/hash-cracker/README.md

 * Added function to enter a specific word as input and brute force in front and after it
 * Menu rearrange

+### v1.5 - Some new rules

+* Introducing some new rules
+* Small changes
+* New wordlists
+* Added search function to easily find the right hashtype mode you need
+* Renamed `processor.sh` to `hash-cracker.sh`

 ## License

 GNU GPLv3